gpopesc/ytuner/README.md

 This version is adapted to use docker-compose and a private IP address from your network.
 I use Synology, I couldn’t run it directly because my web services and DNS container already occupy ports 80 and 53.
+Check with following commands if the ports are in use for your machine:
+>netstat -tulpn -S | grep 53
+>
+>netstat -tulpn -S | grep 80
+>
+If the ports are not used you can use :  network_mode: "host"  in docker-compose file

 It uses ytuner version 1.2.6—change the binaries as needed.
 This build was tested with a *Pioneer N-50A*.
+Use wired connection, sometimes wireless connection is not taking the IP address and the container is not connected to internet.

 The original website, pioneer.vtuner.com, is no longer functional and has been completely abandoned.
 # Ytuner has revived my network player *Pioneer N-50A*!

+<b> Instalation: </b>
 >git clone https://github.com/gpopesc/ytuner.git
 >
 >cd ytuner